Behran Oil Company: History and development

 Behran Oil Company was founded in 1963 as a private joint venture with Exxon Mobil Company in Iran.
 The first products of the company were just packing and blending engine oils.

 The company became independent after the Islamic Revolution.
 Gradually it was expanded and now the production rate reaches 250,000 tons of base oil for each year, as well as 350,000 tons per year of finished products.
-In total, the capacity of the company for the production of finished products is more than 500,000 tons per year, meanwhile the quality of the products have been upgraded according to the appropriate advanced international standards and guidelines.
+In total, the capacity of the company for the production of finished products is more than 500,000 tons per year.

-It has a 40-43% share of the motor oil market and a 30% share of the industrial lubricant market in Iran.
-The company also exports about $40 million in finished lubricants, rubber process oils and paraffin waxes to more than 30 countries.

-Behran Oil Company has been progressively increased its commitment in the field of lubricant production technology through considerable investment in research and development.
+Behran Oil Company increased its commitment in the field of lubricant production technology through investment in research and development.
 The development of Behran activities resulted in the establishment of a new plant for the production of special lubricants and antifreezes.